A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Experiments

-\paragraph{Baselines} We compare our approach with and without the rank constraint to the original bilingual mapping approach by \newcite{Mikolov2013e}.
-In addition, we compare with \newcite{Zhang2016m} and \newcite{Xing2015} who augment the former with an orthogonality constraint and normalization and an orthogonality constraint respectively.
-Finally, we compare with \newcite{Artetxe2016} who add dimension-wise mean centering to \newcite{Xing2015}, and \newcite{Artetxe2017}.

-Both \newcite{Mikolov2013e} and \newcite{Artetxe2017} are special cases of our famework and comparisons to these approaches thus act as an ablation study.
-Specifically, \newcite{Mikolov2013e} does not employ orthogonal Procrustes, but rather allows the learned matrix $\Omega$ to range freely.
-Likewise, as discussed in \cref{sec:reinterp}, \newcite{Artetxe2017} make use of a Viterbi EM style algorithm with a different prior over edge sets.\footnote{Other recent improvements such as symmetric reweighting \cite{Artetxe2018} are orthogonal to our method, which is why we do not explicitly compare to them here.}
+\paragraph{Baselines.} We compare our approach with and without the frequency constraint to the original bilingual mapping approach by \citet{Mikolov2013e}.
+In addition, we compare with \citet{Zhang2016m} and \citet{Xing2015} who augment the former with an orthogonality constraint and normalization and an orthogonality constraint respectively.
+Finally, we compare with \citet{Artetxe2016}, who add dimension-wise mean centering to \citet{Xing2015}, and to \citet{Artetxe2017}.
+Both \citet{Mikolov2013e} and \citet{Artetxe2017} are special cases of our famework and comparisons to these approaches thus act as an ablation study.
+Specifically, \citet{Mikolov2013e} does not employ orthogonal Procrustes, but rather allows the learned matrix $\Omega$ to range freely.
+Likewise, as discussed in \cref{sec:reinterp}, \citet{Artetxe2017} make use of a Viterbi EM style algorithm with a different prior over edge sets.\footnote{We do not compare against other recent improvements, e.g., symmetric reweighting \citep{Artetxe2018}.}\looseness=-1